Silverton Passive House, Devon

 A light, spacious, gently curving Passive House Certified home with contemporary architectural features and built with natural materials.
 It performs amazingly well, whether in bitterly cold winds or in a heat wave!!

 Internally, for the airtightness, around 6000m of UdiSTEAM Elastoflex airtightness tape was used to tape the OSB boards and to tape around the concrete slab edges.
 Around 600 m2 of 22mm EBB clay boards were also used in the internal partition walls to increase the thermal mass of the building.
-It also helps with accoustic insulation between rooms which are traditionally a problem in timber framed houses.
+It also helps with acoustic insulation between rooms which are traditionally a problem in timber-framed houses.